CNflysky/RPI_DSI_Displays/README.md

 - Low power consumption

 # Limitation
+## Circuit
 Due to Raspberry Pi boards' circuit design, currently the on-board DSI connector only support 2 DSI lanes(max resolution 720p).
 If you want drive panel has more than 2 lanes,you may need to consider the *compute module*.
+##
+You must enable `DRM` first in order to use this driver.
+In `Raspberry Pi OS` releases after `2022-1-28`, `DRM` is default enabled.
+Old releases of RPiOS may not support `DRM`,so use latest RPiOS is recommended.

 # How to use
+*Note: if there was no `raspberrypi-kernel-headers` package installed, then use of this script will install it automatically,and **upgrade your kernel to latest version**. if you don't want to upgrade,you must download the kernel headers file that matching your kernel version and build this driver by yourself.*
 Clone this repository on your Raspberry Pi：
 ```bash
 git clone https://github.com/CNflysky/RPI_DSI_Drivers